 The Company's Board and Board Committee responsibilities and arrangements, and the fundamental approach to the system of governance, have not materially changed.
-The additional crisis management procedures invoked during 2020 to manage the Company's response to COVID-19 have been removed or (where required for the continuation of the Company's effective response) transferred to "business as usual".
+At various times during 2022, crisis management procedures have been invoked to effectively manage the Company's response to heightened economic uncertainty.
+As part of this, in November 2022, an internal targeted review of all key elements of the Company's RMF was undertaken and this evidenced that the Company's RMF continues to operate effectively.